 Sadly, fish are the most misrepresented and misperceived animals.
 For example, the absurd but common notion that fish have “a three-second memory” should be blown out of the water by the fact that migrating fishes, such as salmon, remember their way home years later and from thousands of miles away.
 Others, including goldfish, can learn and remember skills.
 One is even noted for it in the Guinness Book of World Records!

 Also contrary to popular myth, fish can suffer fear and pain, as has been scientifically shown.
 Far more fish are exploited than any other category of animals, and they are subjected to the worst abuses.
 Yet, fish have the least legal protection and receive the least concern for their well-being, even from the animal protection community.

-Fish Feel is the sole organization devoted exclusively to promoting the recognition of fish as sentient beings deserving of respect and protection.
-Fish Feel primarily serves to help educate the public as to why these animals are deserving of our respect and appreciation, the immense problems caused by their exploitation, and how we can help them.
+Fish Feel is the first organization devoted to promoting the recognition of fish as sentient beings deserving of respect and compassion.
+Fish Feel primarily serves to help educate the public as to why these animals are deserving of our admiration and appreciation, the immense problems caused by the exploitation of them, and how we can help them.